-The customer (and/or) installer is responsible for proper installation of the roof in accordance with this installation guide, and other good construction practices as well as code compliance.
+The customer (and/or) installer is responsible for proper installation of the roof in accordance with the erection drawings and this installation guide, and other good construction practices as well as code compliance.
 In the case of tested and rated panel systems, it is the responsibility of the customer to see that actual construction complies with the tested and rate assembly in every detail.

-- Panels should be installed straight and accurately. - Roof clips shall allow for thermal movement and must be installed in strict accordance with the MLK installation manual with respect to type and quantity of fasteners as well as clip spacing along the panel seam. - Thermal movement of panels must be considered when attaching to adjacent constructions and materials. - All areas of roof must have positive drainage of 1/2:12 pitch minimum and not allow ponding in any area of the roof. - Compatibility of adjacent materials (not furnished by Mueller) should be verified. - No penetrations whatsoever shall be placed in the panel system by fasteners or other roof ancillaries except as shown. - Only Mueller furnished or approved sealants shall be used, and only as shown on drawings and within this manual. - Some field cutting and fitting of panels and flashings is expected and considered part of normal installation. - "Oil Canning" of the flat portion of metal panels is inherent to metal panels and a common industry phenomenon.
-It shall not be considered cause for rejection. - All flashings, closures, and accessories shown on the plans shall be provided by Mueller unless noted otherwise.
-Installation procedures shall be in accordance with Mueller printed instructions, details, and the highest industry standards and practices.
+- Panels should be installed straight and accurately. - Roof clips shall allow for thermal movement and must be installed in strict accordance with Mueller erection drawings with respect to type and quantity of fasteners as well as clip spacing along the panel seam. - Thermal movement of panels must be considered when attaching to adjacent constructions and materials. - All areas of roof must have positive drainage of 1/2:12 pitch minimum and not allow ponding in any area of the roof. - Compatibility of adjacent materials (not furnished by Mueller) should be verified. - No penetrations whatsoever shall be placed in the panel system by fasteners or other roof ancillaries except as shown on the erection drawings. - Only Mueller furnished or approved sealants shall be used, and only as shown on drawings and within this manual. - Some field cutting and fitting of panels and flashings is expected and considered part of normal installation. - "Oil Canning" of the flat portion of metal panels is inherent to metal panels and a common industry phenomenon.
+It shall not be considered cause for rejection. - All flashings, closures, and accessories shown on the erection drawings shall be provided by Mueller unless noted otherwise.
+Installation procedures shall be in accordance with Mueller printed instructions, details, approved shop drawings and the highest industry standards and practices.